Olenivka prison massacre: Explosion

+According to witness statements, the Russian administration of the camp in July 2022 started converting one of the large workshop buildings to a barrack, which involved bringing dozens of bunk beds and mattresses.
+The beds were placed without any spacing between them and so densely that movement between them was impossible, access to the block of beds was only from the sides.
+On 28 July over 200 Ukrainian prisoners were brought to the barrack.
+On the evening of 29 July around 23:00 a "Grad" MLRS launcher started firing in the vicinity of the camp.
+Shortly after two explosions were heard from the new barrack, leaving a large number of prisoners killed or wounded.
+Many wounded prisoners died because they were unable to evacuate due to the dense placement of beds.
+Following the explosion, the prison commander prevented ambulances from entering the colony and banned Ukrainian medic-prisoners from helping the injured.

-On the night of 29 July, a single barracks in a prison in Molodizhne was damaged by an explosion, killing and wounding a number of prisoners kept inside.
-The prison is located near the village of Olenivka, a settlement southwest of Donetsk that is controlled by the Russian-backed Donetsk People's Republic (DPR).
-Russian and DPR casualty tallies suggest 53 Ukrainian POWs died, and another 75 were wounded (a Russian communiqué initially suggested 40 dead and 75 wounded, in addition to 8 guards).
+On the night of 29 July 2022, a single barracks in a prison in Molodizhne was damaged by an explosion, killing and wounding a number of prisoners kept inside.
+The prison is near Olenivka, a settlement southwest of Donetsk controlled by the Russian-controlled Donetsk People's Republic (DPR).
+Russian casualty tallies suggest 53 Ukrainian POWs died, and another 75 were wounded (a Russian communiqué initially suggested 40 dead and 75 wounded, in addition to 8 guards).
 The Ukrainian side suggested that about 40 people were dead and 130 were wounded.
+Ultimately, 53 were confirmed dead, 9 of which survived the initial attack but died due to lack of medical assistance.